irkullawarrohan-hue/irkullawarrohan-hue/README.md

 # About Me

-I'm a Computer Science graduate and aspiring Cloud & DevOps Engineer focused on building production-inspired infrastructure on AWS.

-I enjoy designing scalable cloud architectures, automating deployments with CI/CD, and managing infrastructure using Terraform, Docker, Kubernetes, and GitHub Actions.
-My projects emphasize real-world scenarios including infrastructure provisioning, container orchestration, monitoring, security, and deployment automation.
+1. Computer Science graduate from **SR University**

+2. Focused on **Cloud & DevOps Engineering**

+3. Built multiple production-inspired cloud projects covering:

+- Infrastructure as Code with Terraform
+- Containerization using Docker
+- Kubernetes deployments on Amazon EKS
+- Amazon ECS Fargate deployments
+- CI/CD automation using GitHub Actions
+- AWS networking, compute, storage, monitoring, and security
+- Production-style monitoring and troubleshooting

-I'm currently seeking opportunities as a **Cloud Engineer**, **DevOps Engineer**, or **AWS Cloud Support Engineer**, where I can contribute, learn from experienced teams, and continue building reliable cloud systems.
+I'm currently seeking opportunities as a **Cloud Engineer**, **DevOps Engineer**, or **AWS Cloud Support Engineer**, where I can contribute to building reliable and scalable cloud platforms while continuing to grow as an engineer.

 ---